 • Leaven/rise your baked good – by the aeration process (whipping to trap tiny air bubbles in your batter)

 • Emulsification – the eggs will help two ingredients that don’t mix well together (like water and oil) blend into a cohesive mixture.
-One major contributor of this is the lecithin found in the egg yolk.
+One major contributor to this is the lecithin found in the egg yolk.

 How do eggs emulsify your batter?